CharlotteC21/CharlotteC21/README.md

 # 👋 Hi, I’m Charlotte!
-*Back at it, since it's been a minute*
+*Back at it, since it's been a minute - Will update soon*
 - 🤔 Always tinkering in <b>Deep Machine Learning</b> as it applies to a few issues, such as:
   -  💰 Blockchain, Cryptocurrency, NFTs, and AR/VR
   -  🎮 Gaming - all. things. gaming.